TheFoundryVisionmongers/flix-scripts/pdf/README.md

 ### Prerequisites

-You need python3 and pip3
+You need python3 and pip3.
+You can install the dependencies by running:
 ```
 pip3 install -r requirements.txt
 ```